 This page is all about the Tournaments Raiders enter as a club throughout the season: Diamond, DiscoBall, RookieBall, First & Last Ball etc.

-From the feedback received from our members last season, this year the Tournament Officers have taken care that there is greater communication regarding:
+From the feedback received from our members previously, this year the Tournament Officer has taken care that there is clearer communication regarding:

 Team Selection – Including monitoring fairness of play.

 A flow chat has been created for clarity of process.
-The Tournament Officers have worked on a list of potential tournaments for the club to enter, which will be displayed on the calendar to help allow members to make their plans for the summer.
+The Tournament Officer has worked on a list of potential tournaments for the club to enter, which will be displayed on the calendar to help allow members to make their plans for the summer.

 We appreciate that not all members can decide if they are available later in the season so communication will be sent out to gauge interest for a tournament.
-As not to bombard members with individual messages for every tournament, a message will be sent in periodic intervals throughout the season, asking for interest for the upcoming tournaments (within the next two months).
-Availability and interest will be collected via an online form.
+Availability and interest will be collected via an online form, which will remain accessible to each person who has completed it, to allow members to update their answers on an ongoing basis.

-After the deadline for interest, a list of all who are deemed eligible for that tournament will be made and volunteers from the list will be asked to captain.
-Alternatively if you wish to captain a tournament team please email:
+After the deadline for interest, a list of all who are deemed eligible for that tournament will be made and volunteers from the list will be asked to put themselves forward to captain.
+Captains must be paying Raiders members.
+If you wish to captain a tournament team please email:

 Normally for a two day tournament, there would be 14 members on a tournament team and 12 for a one day tournament (even split of genders).
-If there are more members’ expressing an interest than spaces, the captains will make the decision who they select, making the Tournament Officers aware of the decision to make sure there is fairness.
-The members not originally selected will, be notified and placed on a Reserve List.
-Any member who is selected to play are required to pay their fee at least two weeks before the date of the tournament or they risk losing their place on the team.
+If there are more members expressing an interest than spaces, the captains will make the decision as to who they select, making the Tournaments Officer aware of the decision to make sure there is fairness.
+The members not originally selected will be notified and placed on a Reserve List.
+Any member who is selected to play is required to pay their fee at least two weeks before the date of the tournament or they risk losing their place on the team.

-If the tournament team falls short of the necessary number (due to injury or other reasons), the captains can seek out additional members but first need to ask anyone placed on the reserve list (if one exists).
+If the tournament team falls short of the necessary number (due to injury or other reasons), the captains can seek out other members but first need to ask anyone placed on the reserve list (if one exists).
 If after contacting all members on the reserve lists the team is still short, the captains can speak to any eligible paying members – whether they are on a league team or a pool player.
-Once all possible members have been exhausted, captains may speak to members outside of the Raiders but must have permission from the Tournament Officers.
-This is to prevent eligible paying members who can and are willing to play being unfairly overlooked by a non-paying member.
+Once all possible members have been exhausted, captains may speak to members outside of the Raiders but must have permission from the Tournaments Officer.
+This is to prevent eligible paying members who can play, and are willing to play, being unfairly overlooked in favour of a non-Raider.

 If in the unlikely event we still do not have a full team to enter, the club will have to withdraw entry and request a refund for tournament fees, whilst all members of that team will be notified.